Research into what causes different levels of attainment for ethnic groups in professional assessments.

 Remote referee for the European Research Council (ERC) 2016-2019

-External Examiner for Southampton Law School 2017- present
+External Examiner for Southampton Law School 2017- 2022

-Research interests
+Research

 Greta's research efforts have focused on racial equality and diversity with special reference to South Africa.
-More recently Greta has begun to research interdisciplinary equality education, specifically in the area of equality and diversity.
+More recently Greta has begun to research interdisciplinary legal education, specifically in the area of equality and diversity.
 She was invited to present her research and innovation at an institution wide Academic Practice session, and she has started to create an interdisciplinary network of academics.
 Greta has also presented her research on interdisciplinarity at the Berkeley Comparative Equality and Anti-Discrimination Annual conference at Melbourne Law School in Australia in June 2018.

 In 2021 Greta and her interdisciplinary research team were awarded a competitive grant from the Solicitors Regulation Authority to look at what causes different levels of attainment for ethnic groups in professional assessments.
 This research should help to increase understanding about the factors that are driving this picture and to identify steps that could be taken to make a difference and help to close the attainment gap.
 It will be an extensive programme that take until the end of 2023 to complete. www.sra.org.uk/sra/news/press/2021-press-releases/exeter-university-attainment-gap-research-launch/